VaradCoder/Trackie/README.md

 ## 💡 Credits
 - Inspired by modern productivity apps and luxury UI design.
-- Built with ❤️ by [Your Name] and contributors.
+- Built with ❤️ by Varad Sachin Bhole and contributors.